eugeneyoogeunsong/imperial-physics-notes/research-computing-skills/README.md

 # 💻 Research Computing Skills for Physicists

-Imperial MSc Physics, 2024–25.
+Imperial Masters in Physics, 2024–25.
 Numerical physics in Mathematica and MATLAB.

 ## Quantum Waves in Motion